edsonpsantos/Airbnb-Clone-iOS/README.md

-# Airbnc UI Clone iOS
+# Airbnb UI Clone iOS

 ## 📱 About this project
 This project it's a rebuild of screens from Airbnb in SwiftUI.
 Building reusable components and simples user interfaces.
 With beautiful animations and user experiences.